Donacarney: History

+Little Donacarney was connected to the eighteenth-century case of Annesley v Earl of Anglesea [sic.]
+(1743).
+This case was taken to trial to test the claim of James Annesley to the title and estates of Earl of Anglesey as the legitimate son and heir of Arthur, lord Altham against the claims of his uncle Richard Annesley, 6th Earl of Anglesey.
+The trial was commenced in November 1743 by a plea of trespass and ejectment taken against the Richard, Earl of Anglesey for 1,500 acres of the lands of Great and Little Stameen, Little Donacarney, Shallon &c. in the County of Meath, by Campbell Craig for those lands leased to him in May 1742 to him by James Annesley, Esq. and which Craig occupied and was subsequently ejected from in May 1742.
+This allowed the question of ownership of the estates of the Earl of Anglesey to be raised in the Irish courts.
+James laid claim to his birthright with the help of the Scottish adventurer and barrister Daniel Mackercher.
+It has been claimed that the novel Kidnapped by Robert Louis Stevenson was inspired by the true story of James Annesley's sale into servitude in America and return to claim his inheritance.

+In 1799 a local respectable farmer named Laurence Murray was robbed by banditti who surrounded the house and broke open the door.

+They declared "We are not robbers, but patriots; and it is but just that the opulent should contribute to support us, who thus venture ours lives for the good of the country".
+They left with cash, a sugar tongs and a Great Coat, before their captain returned what teaspoons they had taken.

 Schools

-Donacarney contains two schools: One boys school and a girls school.
+Donacarney has two schools: a boys' school and a girls' school.
 Roughly 600 pupils attend both schools.
 The schools share the same campus.
-The name of the school is Réalt ná Mara B.N.S and Réalt ná Mara G.N.S respectively.
+The names of the schools are Réalt ná Mara BNS and Réalt ná Mara GNS respectively.
 The old school hall, which was replaced by the current schools in 1965, was originally opened in 1873.
-The red-bricked building, beside the forge and old village water-pump at Donacarney cross, now serves as a community centre.
+The red-bricked building, beside the forge and old village water pump at Donacarney Cross, now serves as a community centre.
 It is also used as the local polling centre in elections.
-The school was given planning permission for a new school in 2012.
+The school was given planning permission for a new school in 2012 and the sod was turned..
+It was officially opened on December 5, 2014, by Bishop Michael Smith of Meath.

 Religion

 There is one Roman Catholic church close to Donacarney in the adjoining townland of Mornington.
 It is called Star of the Sea Church.
 It is also called Mornington Church, and serves the half-parish of Mornington, part of the Laytown-Mornington parish created in 1986, which includes Donacarney.